Update browser for a secure Made experience

 In a co-production with Sheffield Theatres, Theatre Centre, My Brother’s a Genius will hit stages and schools in 2026 in a new full touring production.

-The show will be developed with young people across 2025, through Theatre Centre’s Future Makers process, in collaboration with NYT.
+Developed with young people across 2025, through Theatre Centre’s Future Makers process, in collaboration with NYT.

 Originally commissioned by National Youth Theatre and shared with audiences at work-in-progress performances starring NYT members at our new writing festival StoryFest and at Stanley Arts in 2024, the show will open in Sheffield in January 2026.